ibrahiimmali/ARTI308-MachineLearning/README.md

 Lab 4: Data Quality Assessment & Preprocessing
 Dataset Description
 I am using the Housing.csv Dataset, which contains 545 entries and 13 features.
-It includes house details like price, area, and various amenities.
+It includes property details such as price, area, and various amenities like air conditioning and furnishing status.

-Preprocessing Findings:
+Preprocessing Findings
 Data Quality: Identified scale inconsistencies (millions vs. units), extreme outliers in price, and categorical text features requiring encoding.

-Missing Values: Introduced and then handled missing data in the area column using Median Imputation to ensure a robust center point unaffected by outliers.
+Missing Values: Handled artificial missing data in the area column using Median Imputation to ensure a robust center point unaffected by outliers.

 Outlier Management: Used the Interquartile Range (IQR) method to remove 15 extreme price points, stabilizing the dataset from 545 to 530 rows.